ajaycalicut17/meadow/README.md

 # Larastarter
-Laravel starter is package used for instant admin panel.
+Laravel starter is a package used for instant admin panel.

 ## Important
-Larastarter should only be installed into new Laravel applications.
-Attempting to install Larastarter into an existing Laravel application will result in unexpected behavior and issues.
+This package should only be installed into new Laravel applications.
+Attempting to install into an existing Laravel application will result in unexpected behavior and issues.

 ## Installation